abinit/abinit/doc/tutorial/paw1.md

 authors: MT, FJ
 ---

-# First lesson on the Projector Augmented-Wave (PAW) technique
+# First tutorial on the Projector Augmented-Wave (PAW) technique

 ## Projector Augmented-Wave technique, how to use it?